LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-013-med-school-graduation/index.md

 author: 153
 banner:
   - imported/dnb-fix-013-med-school-graduation/image1099.jpeg
-description: >-
-  Having played host to much of the industry&rsquo;s rising talent, amongst many big stars too; MedSchool has been at the forefront of Drum and Bass for over a decade, and this release is no exception.&nbsp; MedSchool has always touted itself as the trendsetter; having been set up back in 2006 by Hospital Records founders, Tony [...]Read More...
+description: "Having played host to much of the industry’s rising talent, amongst many big stars too; MedSchool has been at the forefront of Drum and Bass for over a decade, and this release is no exception.\_ MedSchool has always touted itself as the trendsetter; having been set up back in 2006 by Hospital Records founders, Tony [...]Read More..."
 published: true
 tags: feature
 featured: false